vladshvets222/deadlock-match-win-probability-predictor/README.md

 - Historical match data for model training
 - Feature engineering over player-level and team-level statistics
-- XGBoost, CatBoost were used for the final ensemble model
+- XGBoost and CatBoost are combined into the final ensemble model.
 - Separate models for different stages of a match
 - A Rust-based live event server
 - A Python live prediction script
 - A PySide6 in-game overlay
 - A standalone Windows launcher

-The project is designed to run a complete live application rather than only offline ML Experiments.
+The project is designed to run a complete live application rather than only offline ML experiments.

 ## Features